 Would you like to learn all about system building and architectures with Domain Driven Design?
-Join this course on CQRS, Domain Events, Event Sourcing and how to apply DDD with Greg Young!
+Join this course on CQRS, Domain Events, Event Sourcing and how to apply DDD, authored by Greg Young.

 The largest problem many run into with Domain Driven Design is in getting the abstract concepts implemented in a concrete way.
 Many of the stereotypical architectures people use actually make it impossible to apply DDD.